devopsacademyau/academy/classes/03class/docker/README.md

 - docker run
     - Creates and execute a new container
 - docker build
-    - Build a new image from a docker file
+    - Build a new image from a Dockerfile
 - docker exec
     - Execute a command on a running container
 - docker images
-    - List the images stored on the local system managed by the docker daemon
+    - List the images stored on the local system managed by the Docker daemon
 - docker ps
     - List the running containers
 - docker container [action]